xquiet/urpmex/README.md

 ---------------

 *urpm-downloader* was inspired by yum-downloader.
 It can download both source and binary rpms from the repositories.
-Currently it works only with _HTTP_ repositories, ftp and rsync support are work in progress.
+Currently it works with _HTTP_ and _FTP_ repositories only, rsync support is work in progress.

 Use all of these tools at your own risk.